 Theraplay : As a Theraplay Foundational Practitioner, I work with parents / carers and their children from birth to 11 years of age.
 This is an important aspect of my work, please ask if you would like further details.
 It is particularly helpful for newly blended families, families where there has been post-natal depression, foster and adoptive families, families where there has been some trauma or loss and families where a child's behaviour is causing concern, but it can be helpful for almost any family.

 Supervision for staff working in schools, childcare and residential care for children and young people:

 Very likely you are in this kind of work because you care, but sometimes this can add to the challenges.
 I offer a reflective, empathetic safe-space for you to offload, debrief, explore and evolve your practice.
 How often you come is entirely up to you - once a month or once a half-term is a common choice, but we can be flexible.
 This service, like counselling, is confidential and I will not report back to your organisation, even if they are paying for you.
 The exception to this is if there is a serious safeguarding concern.
 I offer an early morning session, lunchtime and evening sessions to fit with your work.

 Training, qualifications & experience

-I am now in my fifth year of private practice.
+I am now in my sixth year of private practice.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP), which means I work within a rigorous ethical framework.
 For you, this means that I have accountability to a professional organisation as well as to yourself, to work safely, professionally and ethically.